Twixes/somsiad/README.md

   * python3-wheel
   * python3-venv

+  And also whatever the Polish language support package is for your system.
 On Debian-based systems you can satisfy those dependencies with `apt`:
-`$ sudo apt install libffi-dev libnacl-dev python3-dev python3-pip python3-wheel python3-venv`
+`$ sudo apt install language-pack-pl-base libffi-dev libnacl-dev python3-dev python3-pip python3-wheel python3-venv`

 ## Installation

-In order not to pollute your system, install Somsiad in a virtual environment.

 1. Grab a copy of the latest release:
 https://github.com/Twixes/Somsiad/releases/latest